2024 Mullen United Kingdom Program

 Standards of Behavior

-In order to run a safe and successful program, it is important that we create an environment of trust, security and respect.
-All individuals participating in our programs are required to take responsibility for their actions and adhere to a high standard of behavioral conduct.
+In order to run a safe and successful program, it is vital that travelers are prepared to be on their best behavior and bring enthusiasm and interest to each and every day.
+A communal atmosphere of trust and mutual respect is the foundational.
+As such, all individuals participating on a Walking Tree program are required to take responsibility for their actions and adhere to a high standard of personal conduct.

-ABSOLUTE DISMISSAL
+IMMEDIATE DISMISSAL

 1. Possessing, consuming or distributing alcohol or illegal drugs.

-2. Associating with participants while they are in possession of or are consuming or distributing alcohol or illegal drugs.
+2. Associating with participants while they are in possession of alcohol or illegal drugs.

 3. Behaving in a way that consistently damages the group dynamic or jeopardizes personal or group safety.
 This includes consistently displaying a negative attitude, intimidating or excluding other participants, sneaking out, disobeying group leaders, and any other behavior that is not conducive to an atmosphere of trust and mutual respect.